citadel-ai/langcheck/docs/metrics.md

 Reference-based metrics require a ground truth output (a "reference") to compare LLM outputs against.
 For example, in a Q&A application, you might have human written answers as references.

-An example metric is {func}`~langcheck.eval.en.reference_based_text_quality.semantic_sim`, which compares the semantic similarity between the LLM-generated text and the reference text as a score between -1 and 1.
+An example metric is {func}`~langcheck.eval.en.reference_based_text_quality.semantic_sim`, which computes the semantic similarity between the LLM-generated text and the reference text as a score between -1 and 1.

 (source-based-text-quality-metrics)=
 ### Source-Based Text Quality Metrics